It’s not an easy conversation, but approaching it correctly can lessen the pressure

 Keep Your Parents Involved Throughout the Process

-Your aging loved one might already feel like they’re forfeiting their independence with the mention of moving into a retirement facility.
+Your aging loved one might already feel like they’re forfeiting their independence with the mention of moving into a retirement community.
 Keeping them involved in the decision-making can help minimize this feeling.
 This will allow your parents to experience firsthand what the community is like, and gives them a chance to talk to other residents.
 When they’re part of these communities, there can still be plenty of opportunities for independence.
 Encore Communities and similar communities are designed to lessen the stress and pressures of age.

 Additional Planning: Power of Attorney

 As you prepare to discuss future long-term plans with your family member, it’s important to have a power of attorney (POA) in place.
 A POA is often necessary when it comes to an individual needing to be admitted to an assisted living facility.
 A POA is accepted in all states, but the rules and requirements differ from state to state.